canastro/blog/content/blog/2019-09-01-react-ui-lib-part1/index.md

 ---

 This is a series of posts about how to create a module of reusable ui components with typescript, storybook and styled components:
-* Part 1 - Bootstrap your project and sample app
+* Part 1 - React UI-Kit - Setup, Create first component and Sample app
-* Part 2 - Adding a default theme
+* Part 2 - React UI-Kit - Adding a theme

 It's pretty common to repeat yourself and recreate the same basic ui components multiple times when starting new projects.
 In this post I'll try to guide you in creating a reusable module for your UI components.

 This project should be self-documented through tsdocs, have a great way for developers (and designers or product owners) to see the available components, all their different options / behaviours and how to use it.

-The tools we're going to be using are: **React**, **Typescript**, **Storybook** and **Styled-components**.
+The tools we're going to use are: **React**, **Typescript**, **Storybook** and **Styled-components**.

 # Kickoff and setup